-The Design Report must confirm that the design complies with all fire safety regulations and must provide an opinion as to whether the proposed installation will require a fire safety certificate including any upgrade works that may be necessary to comply with Fire Regulations.
+The Design Report will provide an opinion as to whether the proposed installation will require a fire safety certificate and any upgrade works that may be necessary to comply with Fire Regulations.

 The Local Fire Officer should be informed of the design intent.